milesj/optimal/docs/predicates.md

 ## Array

-The `array(predicate?: Builder | null, default?: any[])` predicate verifies a value is an array or an array of a specific type by accepting a predicate.
+The `array(predicate?: Predicate | null, default?: any[])` predicate verifies a value is an array or an array of a specific type by accepting a predicate.
 Defaults to `[]` but can be customized with the 2nd argument.
-Array builder supports the following additional method:
+Array predicate supports the following additional method:

 - `notEmpty()` - Requires the array to not be empty.
 - `sizeOf(length: number)` - Requires the array to be an exact length.